 If ever there were an easy beef Bourguignon recipe, this is it!

 - Chuck Roast.
-Chuck roast is the best cut of beef for beef Bourguignon (and Beef Barley Soup).
+Chuck roast is the best cut of beef for beef Bourguignon.
 Packed with protein, it becomes tantalizingly tender during cooking but still retains its flavor.

 - Bacon.
 Beef Bourguignon without bacon just isn’t the same!
 It adds an extra layer of savory goodness that is absolutely delicious.

 - Red Wine.
 In cooking, Bourguignon means “cooked in red wine,” which is what we’re doing in this recipe.
 It intensifies the flavor and helps tenderize the beef during cooking.
-A dry red wine like pinot noir works best here.
+A dry red wine is best.

 - Carrots.
 Tender, tasty carrots add wonderful color and flavor.
 Rich in fiber, vitamin C, and vitamin A, carrots are also a nutritious addition.